Mohammedvaraliya/Data-Structures-and-Algorithms/Strings/README.md

 ### 07. String Processing: Is Palindrome Permutation

+    String Processing: Is Palindrome Permutation

+    Given a String, write a function to check if it is a permutation of a palindrome.

+    A palindrome is a word or phrase that is the same forward and backwards.

+    A permutation is a rearrangement of a letters.
+The palindrome does not need to be limited to just dictionary words.

+    Example:
+            palin_perm = "Tact Coa" #Taco Cat
+            not_palin_perm = "This is not a palindrome permutation"

 ### 08. String Processing: Check Permutation

+    String Processing: Check Permutation

+    Given two strings, write a method to decide if one is a prmutation of the other.

+    Example:
+            permutation example:
+                                is_permutation_1 = "God"
+                                is_permutation_2 = "dog"

+            no-permutation example:
+                                not_permutation_1 = "Not"
+                                not_permutation_2 = "got"

 ### 09. String Processing: Is Unique

+    String Processing: Is Unique

+    Implement an algorithm to determine if a string has all unique characters.
+    Example:
+                unique_str_1 = 'ABCdefg'
+                non_unique_str_1 = 'non unique STR'

 ### 10. String Processing: Integer to String

+    String Processing: Integer to String

+    You are given some integer as input, (i.e. ... -3, -2, -1, 0, 1, 2, 3 ...)
+    Convert the integer you are given to a string.
+    Do not make use of the built-in "str" function.

+    Examples:

+        Input: 123
+        Output: "123"

+        Input: -123
+        Output: "-123"